Table of Contents[Hide][Show]

-Silver Dollar City, Branson, Missouri: Midwest TMOM Andrea Guthman has the scoop the best holiday happenings in the Ozarks, including the scoop on Christmas celebrations at Silver Dollar City theme park.
+Silver Dollar City, Branson, Missouri: There are fun holiday happenings in the Ozarks, including the Christmas celebrations at Silver Dollar City theme park.
 My favorite tip – don’t skip potty breaks, the bathrooms are over the top decorated!

-Sea World Christmas Celebration, San Diego, California: Our favorite part of Sea World is the shows, and Day Trips Traveling Mom Julie Bigboy found the Sea World holiday shows were just as popular, and just as spectacular.
+Sea World Christmas Celebration, San Diego, California: Our favorite part of Sea World is the shows, and the Sea World holiday shows were just as popular, and just as spectacular.
 Some shows were only presented on select days, so be sure to check the Sea World entertainment guide online before you visit – and make sure to get to the shows at least 20 minutes early to find a seat.

-Holidays at Disneyland, Anaheim, California: Leslie Harvey, our Frequent Flyer TravelingMom, has the low-down on Disneyland’s holiday celebrations, including how Disney ride favorites like Haunted Mansion and the Jungle Cruise are getting a holiday make over.
+Holidays at Disneyland, Anaheim, California: Disneyland’s holiday celebrations include holiday makeovers for Disney ride favorites like Haunted Mansion and the Jungle Cruise.
 The Jingle Cruise sounds like a blast, but some folks may give the abundance of puns a frosty reception.
-Jack Skellington is taking over the Haunted Mansion, and our TravelingMom suggests that it may make the ride a bit less scary for the little ones (but still entertaining for adults).
+Jack Skellington is taking over the Haunted Mansion, which makes the ride a bit less scary for the little ones (but still entertaining for adults).

 Lone Star Christmas, Gaylord, Grapevine, Texas: So this one isn’t a true theme park, but since everything is bigger in Texas, this hotel FEELS like a theme park.
 The first thing you’ll notice at the Gaylord Texan is every square inch of the Gaylord Texan’s four and a half acres of indoor gardens are beautifully decorated for the holidays, including a life-sized gingerbread house.
 Forget the Texas heat, bundle up and walk through ICE! an exhibit that features more than 2 million pounds of hand-carved ice.
 Check out the super-fast sledding hill that ends with a nativity carved in ice.
 The 2016 ICE! theme is Santa Claus is Coming to Town.